Where does Shohei Ohtani's deal rank among the 10 biggest pro sports contracts ever?

 Major League Baseball star Shohei Ohtani signed a record 10-year contract worth $700 million with the Los Angeles Dodgers.
 The deal has catapulted the Japanese player to the top of the list of the highest paid athletes in the world.

+The record deal breaks down to a salary of $70 million a year for 10 years, although Ohtani won't earn that amount annually right away due to deferrals, Brandt noted.
+While there is no cap on MLB salaries, like those that exist in other professional sports leagues, teams are taxed when a player's salary exceeds a threshold, as in Ohtani's case.

+"It's not a cap, but a penalty for spending over a certain amount to level the playing field and achieve competitive equity among teams," Brandt said.
+"We don't have all the details, but he won't take the full $70 million every year to help the Dodgers with the tax.
+In the future, when he's no longer playing baseball, they'll still be paying him."
-Still, athletes in other sports outearn Ohtani on an annual basis, even though their overall contracts aren't as large.

-Here are the top 10 highest paid athletes in sports today — six of which are players in MLB.
+Athletes in other sports outearn Ohtani on an annual basis despite their overall contracts being smaller.
+Here are the top 10 highest paid athletes in sports today, according to CBSSports.com.

 Biggest sports contracts ever signed